 To begin, let’s build the desired graph:

 Let’s design the function that will give us the appropriate graph.
-The following function gives a result in the range from 0 to 1, which will be useful for calculating the relative coefficient for calculating the base value of the w reduction, through which we calculate the size of the smallest element.
+The following function gives a result in the range from to , which will be useful for calculating the relative coefficient for calculating the base value of the reduction, through which we calculate the size of the smallest element.

 Remember this formula, it will be needed below for calculations.
 Graph: